Asante people: Society and customs

-Asante Womanhood
+Asante womanhood

-In the Asante culture, Womanhood is marked by Puberty rites termed "bragoro."
-Bragoro is a ceremony that is conducted for girls in the community from the ages of 13 to 20.
-The precursor to bragoro puberty rites is onset by the beginning of Menstruation in a girl’s life.
-The purpose of bragoro rites is to enable women to get married, showcase them to society, teach them how to be wives and mothers, and signify the coming of age of girls.
-The cultural symbolism in the ceremony represents the meaning of womanhood in Asante.
+In the Asante culture, womanhood is marked by puberty rites termed bragoro.
+Bragoro is a long ceremony conducted for girls in the community from the ages of 13 to 20 after the onset of menstruation.
+Bragoro rites enable women to marry, showcase them to society, teach them how to be wives and mothers, and signify their coming of age.

-In the bragoro puberty rites, girls’ heads are shaved and dyed black.
-Every day during the rites, young girls in the community feed the chosen girls boiled eggs, fish, and eto.
-Alongside, the older women in the community, called mmerewa, teach the girls about marriage, motherhood, and morality.
-The merewa bathe the girls in a neighboring stream.
-Then, the mmerewa dress the young ladies in white cloth (ntoma) and gold jewelry.
+In the bragoro rites, girls' heads are shaved and dyed black.
+Every day during the rites, younger girls in the community feed the chosen girls boiled eggs, fish, and eto.
+As well, older women in the community, called mmerewa, teach the girls about marriage, motherhood, and morality.
+The mmerewa bathe the girls in a neighboring stream.
+Then, the mmerewa dress the new women in white cloth (ntoma) and gold jewelry.
 Afterward, the girls are showcased to the entire community with songs, dances, and praises.

-For the Asante, every color and object has cultural significance meaning, which reflects the meaning of womanhood in Asante culture.
+For the Asante, every color and object has cultural significance, which reflects the meaning of womanhood in Asante culture.